-State law (AS 29.20.500) requires that the chief executive officer (mayor or manager if manager form of government) provide monthly financial reports to the governing body.
+State law (AS 29.20.500) requires that the chief executive officer (the mayor, or the manager if a manager form of government is in place) provide monthly financial reports to the governing body.
 If these have not been provided on a monthly basis, find out the reason and work to correct the problem.
-Without a financial report the local government cannot manage its assets or ensure that the residents are receiving the maximum benefit from their public resources.
+Without a financial report, the local government cannot manage its assets or ensure that the residents are receiving the maximum benefit from their public resources.
 The financial report must also be available to the public.

 What should I be looking for in a monthly financial report?

 A monthly financial report will tell you whether or not you need to make changes and will serve as the indicator of the financial health of an organization.
 At a minimum the financial report should clearly relate to the approved budget.
 You can expect to see whether or not you are on track for receiving money identified in the budget and whether you are spending in accordance with the budget and at the rate you had expected.